Samy Khalid

-Samy Khalid is a Canadian historian and herald who currently serves as Chief Herald of Canada.
+Samy Khalid is a Canadian historian and herald who is Chief Herald of Canada.

 Life and career

 Khalid began his career as a freelance translator before working as a political assistant in the Prime Minister's Office.
-He then worked for provincial cultural and public affairs organizations, including the Franco-Ontarian Heritage Consortium and the Francophone Assembly of Ontario.
+He then worked for provincial cultural and public affairs organizations, including as executive director of the Franco-Ontarian Heritage Consortium, and the Francophone Assembly of Ontario.

 In 2009, Khalid earned a doctorate in history from the University of Ottawa.
 He joined the Canadian Heraldic Authority in 2014, as Saguenay Herald, and became assistant director in an acting capacity in 2019.
-Khalid has also served as editor-in-chief of Le Chaînon since 2012.
+Khalid has also served as editor-in-chief of Le Chaînon from 2012 until the summer of 2020.

-On May 20, 2020, Khalid was appointed as Chief Herald of Canada.
+On May 20, 2020, Khalid was appointed as third Chief Herald of Canada.

 On September 10, 2022, Khalid announced the proclamation of Charles III as King of Canada in a ceremony at Rideau Hall.

+On May 6, 2023, the coronation of Charles III as King of Canada, Khalid unveiled the new Canadian Royal Crown, a heraldic symbol of the sovereign’s authority and the Canadian monarchy.